Pierre-siddall/moci/Utilities/XiosBuildScripts/README.txt

 ====================
 The scripts are written in Python.
 The code is structured as follows

+* oasisBuild.py - Script to build the oasis3-mct library and create environment modules using the output.
+* oasisTest.py - Script to run the oasis3-mct tutorial to test the build output.
 * xiosBuild.py - Script to build XIOS library and create an environment module for XIOS
 * xiosTest.py - Script to run the "test_complete" test found in the XIOS
                 repository.